istio/istio.io/content/en/blog/2024/ambient-reaches-ga/index.md

 Sidecars are not going away, and remain first-class citizens in Istio.
 You can continue to use sidecars, and they will remain fully supported.
 While we believe most use cases will be best served with a mesh in ambient mode, the Istio project remains committed to ongoing sidecar mode support.

-## Try ambient mode today!
+## Try ambient mode today

 With the 1.24 release of Istio and the GA release of ambient mode, it is now easier than ever to try out Istio on your own workloads.

-* Follow the [getting started guide](/docs/ambient/getting-started/) to explore ambient mode.
+- Follow the [getting started guide](/docs/ambient/getting-started/) to explore ambient mode.
-* Read our [user guides](/docs/ambient/usage/) to learn how to incrementally adopt ambient for mutual TLS & L4 authorization policy, traffic management, rich L7 authorization policy, and more.
+- Read our [user guides](/docs/ambient/usage/) to learn how to incrementally adopt ambient for mutual TLS & L4 authorization policy, traffic management, rich L7 authorization policy, and more.
-* Explore the [new Kiali 2.0 dashboard](https://medium.com/kialiproject/kiali-2-0-for-istio-2087810f337e) to visualize your mesh.
+- Explore the [new Kiali 2.0 dashboard](https://medium.com/kialiproject/kiali-2-0-for-istio-2087810f337e) to visualize your mesh.

 You can engage with the developers in the #ambient channel on [the Istio Slack](https://slack.istio.io), or use the discussion forum on [GitHub](https://github.com/istio/istio/discussions) for any questions you may have.